Arpit9110/SY0_701/Domain 1.md

-# CIA Traid : Confidentiality, Integrity and Availability.
+# CIA Triad : Confidentiality, Integrity and Availability.

 ## Confidentiality:
 This refers to the process by which data is protected form Unauthorizes user & it is only visible to authorized and authentic user.
 It ensures access disclosure to authentic user only.